alexk99/the_router/vrrp/vrrp_lab_2.2.md

 ### Failover.

-After blocking a switch port R2 (arista) is connected to, h5 the_router should become a master also for group 11, and traffic from both hosts c5 and c6 will go through it.
+After blocking a switch port R2 (arista) is connected to, h5 the_router should become a master for group 11, and traffic from both hosts c5 and c6 will go through it.

 	DGS-1510-28X/ME:admin#config ports 28 state disable